sanasiddique-97/Breast-cancer-prediction/README.md

 ---

-I have saved the file to navigate images as `Cancer87 cases.csv`
+I have saved the file to navigate images as `CANCER.csv` that has 87 matches and ``NON CANCER.csv`